| management: Is This The End of Tape?In past years there was no choice: mainframe sites needed tape. However

 stored is increasing just as fast.
 Megabyte for megabyte, tape remains the cheapest

 way of storing data – a factor of 10 or so cheaper than disk.
+With the push for greener data centres, tape wins again.
+While spinning disks

 are continually consuming power and generating heat, tapes have no such overhead.
+Although disk subsystems are very reliable, the possibility of failure is still

 present.
 This can be a media failure, subsystem failure (such as a microcode